Are you tired of feeling like you’re constantly playing catch-up when it comes to your finances? If so,

 groceries, and leaves room for some fun extras too.
 Once you have a budget, make a conscious effort to

 stick to it.
 It can be helpful to set up budgeting alerts or reminders on your phone or computer to help

 Once you have a budget, take a close look at where you are spending your money and see if there are

 any areas where you can cut back.
 For example, if you find that you are spending a lot on take-out

 coffee, consider cutting back to one cup a week and making your own coffee at home the rest of the

 time.
+And for expenses that are necessities, find coupon codes to save the maximum amount possible.
 Small changes like this can add up to big savings over time.

 - Automate your savings.